manxin-c/manxin-c.github.io/aboutme.md

 #### **Chromatin Chaperones & Remodelers:**

-- Nucleosome/Histone: Exploring the mechanisms underlying the assembly and maintenance of the histone octamer with specific chaperones.
+- Nucleosome/Histone: Exploring the mechanisms underlying the assembly & maintenance & regulation of the histone octamer with specific chaperones.
 - Chromatin: Elucidating the molecular and biophysical basis of chromatin organization during gene activation and silencing.

 #### **Key Words:**